Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 The script in this repository represents a modified version of the Address-Book-Project / Contact Management System; the link to the original version is provided below.
+T simple address book website was converted into a progressive web application (PWA).

 Github Repository (original version): https://github.com/Juan-Moctezuma/Address-Book-Project